ayoayco/blog/_posts/2019-10-04-google-firebase-overview.md

 **4. Low Cost** - We want to be able to test and run a prototype with minimal costs.
 Pricing increase must also be reasonable as our usage grows in production.

-As I said earlier, there are so many options available now for us to spin up a backend server.
-I don't want to go through everything here so I will just classify the different backend technologies you can mix and match in another post.
+As I said earlier, there are so many options available now if you want to spin up a backend server.
+I don't want to go through everything here so I will just classify the different backend technologies you can mix and match.
+But I will do that in another post.

-Considering the features we listed above, I found that though there are many options out there right now, one platform stood above the rest.
-Here's why I chose Google Firebase.
+For now, considering the requirements we listed above, I have found that though there are many options out there, one platform stands above the rest.

+Let's look into why I like Google Firebase.

-## Why I Chose Google Firebase
+## Why I Like Google Firebase

 I want to make it clear that I am not paid in anyway to promote Google Firebase.
 I am sharing this because the technology basically addresses all of the features I am looking for for my backend.
 Let's go through my list again and see what Firebase has to offer for each.